2026 Howling Bird Press Nonfiction Prize Winner Interview: Jennifer Jussel

 Strength, to me, is the balance between taking responsibility for your life and being willing to ask for what you need.
 The first requires self-knowledge.
 You have to understand who you are—what feels true—before you can move toward it.
 Without that clarity, it’s easy to live according to expectations and then quietly blame others for the dissatisfaction that follows.

-Blame can break bonds.
+That blame can break bonds.
 In the novel, both generations are coming of age.
 Beada and Porter are navigating separation—physical and emotional—while their children are trying to define themselves as adults.
 Father Sean, the third point in the unconventional love triangle, is also caught between duty and authenticity.
 Each character, in their own way, is trapped in the gap between the life prescribed to them and the life that feels honest.

 Why portray women’s interior lives with such depth?